Resistors for AQA A-level Physics

 A diode is an electrical component used in circuits to allow current to only flow in one direction.
 This allows for the voltage in a circuit to be controlled and for equipment to be protected.
 The very high resistance of the diode in one direction means that current can only flow through it in the opposite direction, and thus the diode does not obey Ohm's Law.
 A small voltage is needed across a diode for it to be able to allow current to flow through it.

-A light dependent resistors (LDR) is an electrical component whose resistance changes depending on the light intensity falling on it.
+A light dependent resistor (LDR) is an electrical component whose resistance changes depending on the light intensity falling on it.
 The resistance of an LDR decreases as the light intensity increases.
 In low lighting, the resistance will be high and the amount of current flowing through it will be low, whereas in brighter places, the resistance will decrease, allownig for more current to flow through it.
 LDRs can be used in circuits to detect light changes.

 Sketch a graph to display the relationship between current and voltage of an ohmic conductor.